bcurren/go-hue/README.md

 Note: This is a work in project and *NOT* ready to be used in production yet.
 I'm hoping to have it completed by the end of September 2013 and am actively working on the project.

+Please see [godoc.org](http://godoc.org/github.com/bcurren/go-hue) for a detailed API description.

+For more information about the Hue API see the [Hue Developer API Specification](http://developers.meethue.com/).

+# Packages

+This contains multiple packages.
+See the README in each package for more details.
+Here is a list for you reference.

+* huetest - Stub hue.API implementation to simplify testing.
+* strand - Provides a LightStrand that maps location on a strand to a light id in hue.

 ## Todo

-For more information about the following API's see the [Hue Developer API Specification](http://developers.meethue.com/).

 - [X] Lights API
 - [~] Configuration API
 - [X] Discovery API
-- [ ] Documentation
+- [~] Documentation
 - [ ] Groups API
 - [ ] Schedules API